Autinfit/CalculatorApp/README.md

 # CalculatorApp

 - **_In this tutorial we will create a simple calculator in Visual Studio using the W.P.F. programming language for C#._**
-- **_The purpose of this tutorial is to start learning how to create applications in W.P.F. format._**
+- **_The purpose of this tutorial is to start learning how to create applications in W.P.F. theme._**
 - **_We've built several different codes in the classic Windows Forms app template; However, it is important for us to learn how to use W.P.F. as it is now used more frequently in application and game development._**

 ### Objectives of this lesson: